tbranyen/backbone-boilerplate/README.md

 ## Working with tests ##

-Ceate an ES6 module in the `test/tests` directory and add an import in the `test/runner.js` file.
+Create an ES6 module in the `test/tests` directory and add an import in the `test/runner.js` file.
 You'll see existing examples in there to make it easy to follow.